Never had I ever…

-Heat coconut milk and cream on the stove over medium high in a saucepan until hot and barely bubbling (bring to a low boil).
-Add honey and salt; mix to dissolve.
-Add basil leaves, stir and allow them to wilt in the mixture; remove saucepan from heat.
-Pour mixture into a blender and emulsify until completely creamy and no chunks of basil are visible (if this is not possible in your blender you can strain out the basil pieces with a fine wire strainer/colander if you would like or you can leave the basil pieces in the mixture).
-Allow mixture to cool 20 minutes; this allows the flavors to infuse.
-Pour mixture in a large container and refrigerate a few hours until cool.
+- Add all ingredients to a blender and blend until completely creamy and no chunks of basil are visible (if this is not possible in your blender you can strain out the basil pieces with a fine wire strainer/colander if you would like or you can leave the basil pieces in the mixture).

 - Follow the instructions of your ice cream maker.
 You'll likely need to freeze the ice cream bowl overnight prior to making the ice cream.
 Pour the ice cream base into the ice cream maker and turn it on.
 Allow it to churn until very thick and ice cream maker begins to slow down.
 Transfer to a loaf pan or sealable container and freeze.

 *You can replace the canned coconut milk with heavy cream or a combination of heavy cream and half & half if you consume dairy!